MicrosoftDocs/security/security-docs/operations/incident-response-playbook-dart-ransomware-approach.md

 The set of Microsoft Defender XDR services provides live remediation recommendations to reduce the attack surface.
 Microsoft Secure Score is a measurement of an organization's security posture, with a higher number indicating that more improvement actions have been taken.
 See the [Secure Score](/microsoft-365/security/defender/microsoft-secure-score) documentation to find out more about how your organization can use this feature to prioritize remediation actions that are based on their environment.

-## The DART approach to conducting ransomware incident investigations
+## The Microsoft Incident Response approach to conducting ransomware incident investigations

 You should make every effort to determine how the adversary gained access to your assets so that vulnerabilities can be remediated.
 Otherwise, it is highly likely that the same type of attack happens again in the future.
 In some cases, the threat actor takes steps to cover their tracks and destroy evidence, so it is possible that the entire chain of events might not be evident.

-The following are three key steps in DART ransomware investigations:
+The following are three key steps in Microsoft Incident Response ransomware investigations:

 |Step|Goal|Initial questions|
 |---|---|---|